-Ionths Ended ne 30, 2002 Months Ended une 30, 2001
+onths Ended ne 30, 2002 Six Months Ended June 30, 2001

 Revenues \$ 2,172.9 \$ 2,435.7

 Cost of goods sold 1,889.8 2,099.1

 Gross profit 283.1 336.6

 Expenses of selling, general, and administrative, research, and development 176.8 186.3

 Operating income 106.3 150.3

 Interest expense, net 107.7 114.2

 Loss on sale of accounts receivable 0.1 5.4

 Other expense (income) (5.5)

-Income (loss) before income taxes (1.5) ı 36.2
+Income (loss) before income taxes (1.5) 36.2

 Income tax expense (benefit) (3.2) 3.2

-Minority interests in subsidiaries (0.2) ) 1.0
+Minority interests in subsidiaries (0.2) 1.0

 Cumulative effect of accounting change 1.5

-Net income \$ 1.9 \$ 30.5

-Depreciation and amortization \$ 125.9 \$ 116.8

-EBITDA (1) \$ 232.1 \$ 267.2

-Loss on sale of accounts receivable (2) 0.1 5.4

-Adjusted EBITDA \$ 232.2 \$ 272.6

-EBITDA (1) Loss on sale of accounts receivable (2) \$ 232.1 \$ 267.2 5.4
+Net income \$ 1.9 \$ 30.5 Depreciation and amortization \$ 125.9 \$ 116.8 EBITDA (1) Loss on sale of accounts receivable (2) \$ 232.1 \$ 0.1 267.2 5.4 Adjusted EBITDA \$ 232.2 \$ 272.6

-(1) EBITDA is defined as earnings from continuing operations before interest expense, depreciation and amortization, and taxes.
+- (1) EBITDA is defined as earnings from continuing operations before interest expense, depreciation and amortization, and taxes.
 EBITDA is included in this report because it is a basis on which we assess our financial performance and debt service capabilities, and because certain covenants in our borrowing arrangements are tied to similar measures.
 However, EBITDA should not be considered in isolation or viewed as a substitute for cash flow from operations, net income or other measures of performance as defined by accounting principles generally accepted in the United States ("U.S. GAAP") or as a measure of a company's profitability or liquidity.
-We understand that while EBITDA is frequently used by security analysts, lenders and others in their evaluation of companies, EBITDA as used herein is not necessarily comparable to other similarly titled captions of other companies due to potential inconsistencies in the method of calculation.
+We understand that while EBITDA is frequently used by security analysts, lenders and others in their evaluation of companies, EBITDA as used herein is not necessarily comparable to other similarly titled captions of other companies due to potential inconsistencies in the method of calculation. - (2) For purposes of the covenants in our senior secured credit facilities, loss on sale of accounts receivable related to the securitization program is excluded from the computation of EBITDA.